-The members of our compensation committee are Camillo Martino, Di-Ann Eisnor, and George Mathai.
+The members of the Company's compensation committee are Camillo Martino, Di-Ann Eisnor, and George Mathai.
 Di-Ann Eisnor serves as the chair of the committee.
-Each of Camillo Martino, Di-Ann Eisnor, and George Mathai is independent under the applicable Nasdaq listing standards and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+The Board has determined that each of Camillo Martino, Di-Ann Eisnor, and George Mathai is independent under the applicable Nasdaq listing standards and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+The Company's board of directors adopted a written charter for the compensation committee, which is available on the corporate website at www.cxapp.com.
+The information on any of the Company's websites is deemed not to be incorporated in this prospectus or to be part of this prospectus.
+The compensation committee operates under its written charter and will review and evaluate at least annually.